AdobeDocs/core-services.en/help/interface/organizations.md

 ---
 # Organizations in Experience Cloud

-An *organization* (Org ID) is the entity that enables an administrator to configure groups and users, and to control single sign-on in the Experience Cloud.
+An *organization* (Org ID) is the entity that enables an administrator to configure groups and users, and to control single sign-on in Experience Cloud.

-The organization functions like a log-in company that spans all the Experience Cloud products and applications.
+The organization functions like a log-in company that spans all Experience Cloud products and applications.
 Most often, an organization is your company name.
 However, a company can have many organizations.

 ![Experience Cloud Organizations](assets/organizations-menu.png)